 DEVISING FOR SOCIAL CHANGE

-This multi-day workshop is an introduction to creating original theater as a tool for social change.
+This multi-day workshop is an introduction to creating original theater as a tool for social justice.
 Utilizing the eco-theater framework of Superhero Clubhouse and a variety of approaches to devising from other artists, we introduce theater-making as a living laboratory in which to form temporary communities, make vital new stories, and model a thriving society through a collaborative process.
 Best for undergraduates, high school students, early-career artists, or community groups.
 Pictured: Bella MacDiarmid, Marguerite French, and various participants.